Can Coffee Uptick Your Metabolism and Help You Burn Fat?

 Generally, if you watch what you eat and get enough physical activity and exercise, you'll benefit from a healthier metabolism.

-How Coffee Effects Metabolism and Fat Loss
+How Coffee Affects Metabolism and Fat Loss

 Coffee increases your metabolism.